 Interpretation and Conclusion: Additives used in the given study had an influence on physical property like setting time and mechanical property like CS of MTA Plus.

 Keywords: Additives, anti-washout gel, compressive strength, mineral trioxide aggregate Plus, setting time

 |How to cite this article:|

-Tilakchand M, Pandey P, Shetty P, Naik B, Shetti S. The comparative evaluation of various additives on setting time and compressive strength of MTA Plus: An in vitro study.
+Tilakchand M, Pandey P, Shetty P, Naik B, Shetti S, Nirmala C. The comparative evaluation of various additives on setting time and compressive strength of MTA Plus: An in vitro study.
 Endodontology 2021;33:36-42

 |How to cite this URL:|